 When you see a spider descend from your ceiling without spinning wildly, you’re watching it use its natural tools to absorb the natural rotational energy of its webbing.
 Spiders (and the superheroes they inspire) can smoothly and safely descend via a type of webbing called dragline silk, the American and Chinese researchers explain in their study.
 On the molecular level, silk is less rigid than other types of “rope” — like thread, hair, or even steel cables — and that flexibility is what allows it to dissipate most of the rotational energy exerted upon it.

 They used a device called a torsion pendulum to investigate just how much a strand of spider silk oscillates when a weight is hung from one of its ends.
 They found that thin strands of spider silk can absorb up to 75 percent of the force exerted upon them, and thicker webbing can handle even more.
 Their high-speed cameras showed that, unlike synthetic fibers and metals, spider silk deforms slightly when it’s twisted rather than staying rigid, like other materials.
 This deformation releases more than 75 percent of the strand’s potential energy, and its oscillations rapidly slow.
 After twisting, the silk strand partially returns to its original position, but it does so gradually, in a way that keeps rotation slow and to a minimum.
-That’s why Peter Parker could glide down all cool and suave-like to kiss Mary Jane instead of catching a draft, twirling around uncontrollably, and vomiting on Mary Jane instead.
+That’s why Peter Parker could glide down all cool and suave-like to kiss Mary Jane and didn’t catch a draft, twirl around uncontrollably, and vomi on Mary Jane instead.

 The scientists found that the secret to silk’s stability is in its molecular structure.
 It turns out that the silk is made up of a complicated pattern of rigid and flexible molecules.
 The solid parts keep the spider from spinning out of control, and the more fluid components allow the silk to give in to wind and other forces so that it bends rather than snaps.